 Needs, Conditions, Circumstances: After assessing the needs, conditions, and circumstances of our low-income students, the district data showed that our local assessment indicates that less than 50% of the students in grades 2-6 are scoring exceeding or met on the ESA in Math, and our unduplicated students are scoring below those percentages.
-Our unduplicated student groups are not meeting the standard at the following percentage rates: EL: 76.3%, Low-Income 66%; FY: 76.1%.
+Our unduplicated student groups are not meeting the standard at the following percentage rates:: EL: 76.3%, Low-Income 66%; FY: 76.1%.
 Based on the need to increase math scores, the District knows from research that a focus on music can help with a boost in this area as defined by research below.
-ACT, CSEA, and District administration indicated that an elementary music program is a priority.